Resource Allocation and Job Execution¶

 Resources Allocation Policy¶

-The resources are allocated to the job in a fair-share fashion, subject to constraints set by the queue and resources available to the Project.
+Resources are allocated to the job in a fair-share fashion, subject to constraints set by the queue and resources available to the Project.
 The Fair-share ensures that individual users may consume approximately equal amount of resources per week.
 The resources are accessible via queues for queueing the jobs.
 The queues provide prioritized and exclusive access to the computational resources.
-Following queues are are the most important:

 Job Submission and Execution¶

-The qsub submits the job into the queue.
-The qsub command creates a request to the PBS Job manager for allocation of specified resources.
-The smallest allocation unit is entire node, 16 cores, with exception of the qexp queue.
+qexp queue.
 The resources will be allocated when available, subject to allocation policies and constraints.
-After the resources are allocated the jobscript or interactive shell is executed on first of the allocated nodes.
+After the resources are allocated, the jobscript or interactive shell is executed on first of the allocated nodes.

 Use Job arrays when running huge number of jobs.